jooshondeh/site-public/README.md

    - `A` records for `@` → `185.199.108.153`, `185.199.109.153`, `185.199.110.153`, `185.199.111.153`
 5. After your main site is ready, replace `index.html` with your real content.

+## Security & Privacy
+- Includes meta tags: `noindex, nofollow, noarchive, nosnippet` to prevent indexing.
+- Additional headers: `X-Frame-Options`, `X-Content-Type-Options`, `Referrer-Policy`, and `Permissions-Policy` for protection.
+- `robots.txt` blocks all crawlers until ready to go live.

 ## Notes
-- `robots.txt` and `<meta name="robots" content="noindex,nofollow">` block indexing while you build.
-Remove them when going live.
 - Keep this repo **public** if using free GitHub Pages.
-Private Pages requires a paid GitHub plan.
+Private Pages require a paid GitHub plan.